awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

      --engine aurora
    ```

-When the DB instance is available, replication begins from the writer node to the Replica\.
+When the DB instance is available, replication begins from the writer node to the replica\.
 Before continuing, check that the DB instance is available with the `[describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html)` CLI command\.

 At this point, you have an Aurora global database with its primary Aurora DB cluster containing a writer DB instance and an Aurora Replica\.
 You can now add a read\-only Aurora DB cluster in a different Region to complete your Aurora global database\.
 To do so, follow the steps in [Adding an AWS Region to an Amazon Aurora global database](#aurora-global-database-attaching)\.

-#### Example for Aurora PostgreSQL<a name="aurora-serverless.create.cli.PostgreSQL"></a>
+#### Creating a global database using Aurora PostgreSQL<a name="aurora-serverless.create.cli.PostgreSQL"></a>

-When you create the Aurora objects for an Aurora global database by using the commands in this section, it can take a few minutes for each one to become available\.
-We recommend that after completing any given command, you check the specific Aurora object's status before going to the next command, to make sure that its status is "available\."
-To do so, use the `[describe\-global\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-global-clusters.html)` CLI command:
+When you create Aurora objects for an Aurora global database by using the following commands, it can take a few minutes for each to become available\.
+We recommend that after completing any given command, you check the specific Aurora object's status to make sure that the status is available\.

+To do so, use the `[describe\-global\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-global-clusters.html)` CLI command\.

 ```
 aws rds describe-global-clusters --region primary_region